Excellent! ROSHI has found 151 Home Loans that suit your criteria.

 No, you can only use them when buying a new home.

-Yes, you can get a home loan to use with an apartment or landed property that is still being built.
+Yes, you can get one to use with an apartment or landed property that is still being built.
 You can even get one before you start building at all.

 SIBOR stands for Singapore Interbank Offered Rate.
 This rate is calculated through the interest rates of lending and borrowing throughout these banks.